foureyes/mtec1002-spring2014/labs/07/js-git-review.markdown

 <section markdown="block">
-## Vaues, Operators and Functions can be Combined to Make Expressions
+## Values, Operators and Functions can be Combined to Make Expressions
 </section>

 <section markdown="block">